HQJaTu/sanuli-konuli/README.md

 # sanuli-konuli
-Solver for Finnish Wordly, Sanuli.
+Solver for Finnish Wordle, Sanuli.

 Code is generic and will work on any language.
 See class _KotusDictionary_ on how Finnish dictionary is handled.